eysidisi/CSharp-Team_Manager/README.md

 ### Prerequisites

-To run the project properly Visual Studio 2022 is recommended.
+To run the project properly using Visual Studio 2022 is recommended.

 ### Installation